 Given the significant levels of competition that characterize the IT reseller market, it is unlikely that we will be able to increase gross profit margins through increases in sales of IT products alone.
-Any increase in gross profit margins from this operating sector in the future will depend, in part, on the growth of our higher margin businesses such as IT consulting and professional services.
+Any increase in gross profit margins from this operating sector, if we choose to continue this sector, will depend, in part, on the growth of our higher margin businesses such as IT consulting and professional services.
 In addition, low margins increase the sensitivity of our results of operations to increases in costs of financing.
 Any failure by us to maintain or increase our gross profit margins could have a material adverse effect on our financial condition and results of operations.